 Dr. Helene Childs is the West End Veterinary Clinic permanent full-time veterinarian.
 She is enjoys building strong and long-lasting relationships with the clients and pets that call West End Veterinary Clinic their family vet.

 Dr. Helene Childs

 Dr. Childs has a passion for treating each patient uniquely depending on their individual needs.
 She is an early adopter of the latest leading-edge technology, progressive conventional medicine and alternative therapies.
 Her background in evidence-based medicine, combined with an open mind and her ability to listen and appreciate the nuances in each case, enable a tailor-made approach to each patient.

 Dr. Childs has a wealth of experience in dermatology (skin issues), cardiology (heart conditions), imaging (X-rays etc), dentistry, pharmacology, and much more!

 In short, your pet will receive a unique medical plan based on their individual needs–no cookie cutters used here!

-Through a scholarship she was offered a 4 month opportunity to partake in a project in Africa with HIV and TB virologists.
+Through a scholarship, she was offered a 4 month opportunity to partake in a project in Africa with HIV and TB virologists.
 Interestingly, her work with local veterinarians in Ethiopia further solidified her passion for veterinary medicine.

 Among other adventures, Helene has also been part of Veterinarians Without Borders and spent time volunteering at rescues in Thailand and a canine rehabilitation facility in Rome, Italy.
-She’s also worked at various clinics throughout BC and the lower mainland and is excited to call West End her home clinic.
+She’s also worked at various clinics throughout BC and the lower mainland and is happy to call West End her home clinic.